 - A non-science cumulative GPA of 3.0 (4-point scale) on all undergraduate and graduate work completed at an accredited university or college within the United States.

-- Minimum of C letter grade in all prerequisite courses from a regionally accredited college or university within the United States.
+- Minimum of C letter grade in all prerequisite courses from an institutionally accredited college or university within the United States.
 For prerequisite courses taken during the spring 2020 semester, pass/fail grading will be accepted.
 Prerequisite courses include:

 - General Psychology or Abnormal Psychology or Developmental Psychology—two of the three required (6 semester hours)

 - Human Anatomy & Human Physiology with labs, or Anatomy & Physiology I and II with labs or Comparative Anatomy and Mammalian physiology with labs.
 (Must complete a full sequence.
 Substitutions for separate course sequence will not be accepted.)
 (6-8 semester hours)